DaveLiddament/sarb/README.md

 ```

 Also don't forget to use the SARB option `--output-format=github`.
-It will annotate you PR with any issues that have been added since the baseline.
+It will annotate your PR with any issues that have been added since the baseline.

 ## Further Reading